 - As stainless steel pots and pans don’t comprise any coating.
 So, they are dishwasher safe also.

 - Stainless steel cookware is not heavier to lift.

 Though stainless steel cookware is useful in multiple aspects in comparison to other metals and nonstick still, a school of thought is there whether it’s compatible with the oven or not.

-Yes! it’s oven safe up to 500 degrees F. but don’t forget to consider some aspects described below.
+Yes!
+It’s oven-safe up to 500 degrees F. but doesn’t forget to consider some aspects described below.

 Stainless steel skillet with wooden handles:

 These handles are more helpful while cooking on a stovetop.
 But inside the oven, wooden handles will behave weird at high temperatures.
 Wooden handles will not scorch if the temperature doesn’t exceed 200 degrees F. so, you can only put stainless steel cookware with wooden handles inside the oven if your recipe doesn’t require high temperatures for cooking.

 This kind of cookware is perfect for the oven.
 It lets you quickly cook food at a temperature as high as 500 degrees F. not to forget at this point that we are addressing classic stainless steel particularly.
 Because it’s thick and a pro at handling high temperatures.

 You need to consult user instructions for this kind of pots and pans.
 Follow the guidelines and don’t try to exceed the temperature range suitable for the lid.
 Usually, tempered glass lids are oven safe up to 450 degrees F.